isoraqathedh/isoraqathedh.github.com/Pseudo/brief-history.md

 Then separate countries and kingdoms formed, and there was war, trade and various related side-effects of civilisation.
+For our purposes, not much in the interim matters, except there's always been something odd going on with regards to causality.
+It seems like there are quite a few things that, to an outside observer, would look out of place.
+Effects seem to precede causes sometimes, and there are things whose origins seem elusive, even nonexistent.
+This would come into play later.

-For our purposes, not much in the interim matters, just that by the time &minus;700 PDN rolls around the stage was set for a fairly large war: the World War.
+By the time &minus;700 PDN rolls around the stage was set for a fairly large war: the World War.
 The War itself is also not very important, but what happened afterwards is.
 The post-War period is called the Restitution,